deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 ## Some Implementation Details

 You might be asking why we didn't implement .NET Core's `IConfigurationSource` and `IConfigurationProvider` interfaces and integrate at a lower level into the configuration subsystem...
-We explicitly decided not to do so because NFig manages the lifetime and persistence itself.
+We explicitly decided not to do so because NFig manages the lifetime and persistence of settings itself.
 If we implemented the configuration interfaces we'd need to expose our configuration values as an `IDictionary<string, string>` and allow .NET Core to manage the binding of those values to strongly-typed classes.
-NFig does all of this for us:
+NFig already does the following for us:

  - it instantiates the settings classes and re-creates them whenever they change
  - it marshals configuration values from strings to their actual types and back again

- In short, we really don't need to hook into the framework at such a low-level and hooking into `IOptions` is sufficient for our needs.
-That said, we've had to make some adjustments to how the Options framework works by default.
+In short, we really don't need to hook into the framework at such a low-level and hooking into `IOptions<T>` is sufficient for our needs.

+That said, we've had to make some adjustments to how the Options framework works by default by implementing some of the interfaces made available to us.

+There are two kinds of options that you can inject into your classes - `IOptions<T>` and `IOptionsSnapshot<T>`.

+### `IOptions<T>`

+These are registered as a singleton so the `Value` property always resolves to the value that is initially read from a configuration source.

+### `IOptionsSnapshot<T>`

+These are registered as a scoped dependency so the `Value` property is always the most current value and retains that value throughout the scope (e.g. an HTTP request).

+By default these are both implemented by `OptionsFactory<T>` in .NET Core and as you can see from the code it tends to be a bit allocatey; an instance of `OptionsCache<T>` is created which contains a `ConcurrentDictionary<string, T>` containing a lazily initialized mapping of option names to their underlying objects.
+When using `IOptionsSnapshot<T>` that starts to add up because you get a new instance per request.
+We try to minimise allocations where possible here at Stack Overflow (GC hurts at scale!) so we override the default lifetime for NFig-provided settings to be a singleton that accesses the most recent value of a setting all the time by using the value tracked within an `IOptionsMonitor<T>`.
+This eliminates the allocations to be once per app per option type.
+To keep the options framework informed of when our NFig settings change we register a `IChangeTokenSource<T>` which notifies any listeners (including the `IOptionsMonitor<T>` mentioned above) of those changes.

 ## Summary

- We've successfully integrated NFig into our .NET Core applications
+We've successfully integrated NFig into our .NET Core applications using this pattern and the library is available as an alpha package on [MyGet](https://myget.org/stackoverflow/...).
+You can poke at the source code on [GitHub](https://github.com/NFig/NFig.AspNetCore).
+Have fun!

 [NFig List]: /img/nfig-and-netcore-1.png "NFig List View"
 [NFig Setting]: /img/nfig-and-netcore-2.png "NFig Setting View"